imtaotao/danmu/docs/en/guide/getting-started.md

 ### 5. Send Flexible Danmaku

 Facile Danmaku are subject to collision and rendering algorithm constraints.
-For danmaku that require special handling, such as top-positioned comments or comments at specific positions, you should use the [**`manager.pushFlexibleDanmaku`**](../reference/manager-api/#manager-pushflexibledanmaku) API to send flexible danmaku.
+For danmaku that require special handling, such as top-positioned danmaku or danmaku at specific positions, you should use the [**`manager.pushFlexibleDanmaku`**](../reference/manager-api/#manager-pushflexibledanmaku) API to send flexible danmaku.
 Flexible danmaku are not constrained by the collision algorithm.

 ```ts
 manager.pushFlexibleDanmaku('content', {